Home >

 3. AS A DISCLOSED DUAL AGENT, I, AS A LICENSEE, REPRESENT BOTH

-PARTIES, HOWEVER, I MAY NOT, WITHOUT EXPRESS PERMISSION, DISCLOSE
+PARTIES, HOWEVER, I MAY NOT WITHOUT EXPRESS PERMISSION, DISCLOSE

-THAT THE SELLER WILL ACCEPT A PRICE LESS THAN THE
+THAT THE SELLER WILL ACCEPT A PRICE LESS THAN THE LISTING PRICE OR

 4. AS A TRANSACTION BROKER, I, AS A LICENSEE, DO NOT REPRESENT